RemoteTechnologiesGroup/RemoteTech/modders/settings.md

 : The name that a player see in-game.

 `Latitude`, `Longitude`
-: The position of the station on the planet's surface in degrees north and degrees east, respectively.
+: The position of the station on the planet's surface in degrees north and degrees east respectively.

 `Height`
 : The station's altitude above sea level, in meters.

 `Body`
 : The internal ID number of the planet on which the station is located.
-You can find a list of ID numbers for stock Kerbal Space Program [here](https://github.com/Anatid/XML-Documentation-for-the-KSP-API/blob/master/src/FlightGlobals.cs#L72).
+You can find a list of body IDs for the stock game [here](https://github.com/Anatid/XML-Documentation-for-the-KSP-API/blob/master/src/FlightGlobals.cs#L72).
 If you are playing with Real Solar System or other planet packs, edit this value with caution.

 `MarkColor` (RGBα quadruplet) (default = Red, fully opaque) : The color in which the ground station will be drawn as a solid circle on the map view and tracking station.